illinois-cs241/illinois-cs241.github.io/_posts/2016-08-24-know-your-tools.md

 ## SVN

-In this course we are using SVN to submit all our assignments
+You will be using SVN to submit all your assignments in this course.

-**Once you are in your VM** please checkout your svn repo with the following command
+**Once you are in your VM**, please checkout your SVN repo with the following command

 {% highlight bash %}
 svn co https://subversion.ews.illinois.edu/svn/fa16-cs241/YOUR-NETID cs241